TEALSK12/2nd-semester-introduction-to-computer-science/units/7_unit/04_lesson/do_now.md

 dog1.make_noise()
 ```

-1. Write down what happens when you run this code is run?
+1. What is output when you run this code?
 2. Try re-writing the code to make this work properly
-3. Write down what happens when you call method make_noise.
+3. What happens when you call method `make_noise`?